konsumer/null-units/README.md

 Once a unit is compiled, it can be shared between multiple frames (think of this as a "device".)
 Here are some examples:

 - [web-based editor](http://konsumer.js.org/null-units/)
+- a simpler, more musical demo [on the web](https://konsumer.js.org/null-units/rickroll.htm)
 - pi-zero handheld device with OLED screen and MIDI input
 - ESP32?